Peter Blake (actor)

-Peter Blake, born John Beattie Dempsey (8 December 1948 – 21 July 2018) was a Scottish actor.
+Peter Blake (born John Beattie Dempsey; 8 December 1948 – 21 July 2018) was a Scottish actor and singer.
 Probably best known as the character Kirk St Moritz in the BBC sitcom Dear John, by John Sullivan, his other high-profile moments came through his playing of a 'Fonz'-type character in Pepsi-Cola commercials which led to a hit record in 1977 "Lipsmackin' Rock 'n' Rollin", Andy Evol the disc-jockey in Agony with Maureen Lipman for LWT and in an episode of Taggart ("Do or Die") as Sgt.
 Bill Kent.
 He also had a long association with The Rocky Horror Show playing Frank-N-Furter over a thousand times between 1975 and 1994.

 Early life

 Peter Blake was born John Beattie Dempsey on 8 December 1948 in Selkirk, Scotland.
-He was always referred to by his parents as Ian, the Scottish Gaelic term for John.
+He was always referred to by his parents as Ian, a Scottish Gaelic term for John.
 He began his career as an aspiring pop star before turning to acting; his first professional appearance was at the Edinburgh International Festival, in Frank Dunlop's 'Pop Theatre production of The Winter's Tale, at the Assembly Hall, in 1966.